poloniumcube/cfg-spotify-final/README.md

 ## **Project Title**

-This project is a simple program that uses user input to recommend songs.
+'Song Selector' is a simple program that uses user input to recommend songs.

 ## **Introduction**